Biomedical waste: Generation and accumulation

+ORs generate around one-third of waste in a hospital.
+This waste includes but is not limited to biohazards, plastic materials, pharmaceuticals, and linens.
+Moreover, ORs require large amounts of energy, causing a further negative environmental impact.
+This is why managing waste generated by ORs is crucial to minimizing overall biomedical waste production.
+To reduce waste and cost of disposal, recycling and properly labeling waste are imperative.
+Reusing and repurposing products like gowns and instruments also limit costs and waste.
+Moreover, streamlining surgical trays and packaging of instruments also promotes a reduction in waste production.
+Energy saving methods in areas like HVAC systems and anesthesia must also be implemented to promote a "greener" healthcare industry.

 Storage and handling

 Storage refers to keeping the waste until it is treated on-site or transported off-site for treatment or disposal.
 There are many options and containers for storage.
 Regulatory agencies may limit the time for which waste can remain in storage.
 Handling is the act of moving biomedical waste between the point of generation, accumulation areas, storage locations and on-site treatment facilities.
 Workers who handle biomedical waste must observe standard precautions.